iLeSoleil/AIAutomationSpeechtoSpeech/README.md

 # AIAutomationSpeechtoSpeech
-Those are code snippets from an A.I. driven speech to speech automated booking service
+This is a code snippet from my speech to speech automated booking system.
+A Video demonstration you can find on my Portfolio Website.

 # Overview :